rontarrant/gtkDcoding/docs/_posts/2019-07-26-0056-mvc-ix-a-combobox-with-flair.md

 ## The WeatherListStore Constructor

-There’s a lot going on here, so let’s break it down a bit…
+There’s a lot going on here, so let’s break it down a bit...

 ### Initialization